NGINX Ingress Migration Tool

 | Annotation Prefix | nginx.ingress.kubernetes.io/ | nginx.org/ or nginx.com/ or appprotect.f5.com/ |

-| CRD Support | Limited | VirtualServer, VirtualServerRoute, Policy, TransportServer, GlobalConfiguration |
+| CRD Support | None | VirtualServer, VirtualServerRoute, Policy, TransportServer, GlobalConfiguration |

 | NGINX Plus Support | No | Yes (with nginx.com/ annotations) |